YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.stem.png)

+**Observation:**

 ### Lemmatization

 Lemmatization is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form.
 Both stemming and lemmatization are word normalization techniques, but we can find the word in dictionary in case of lemmatization.
 For example, original words 'populated' changed 'popul' in Stemming, but it is not changed in lemmatization.
 Lemmatization is more better performed than Stemming[Naturalstemming-vs-lemmatization](https://www.baeldung.com/cs/stemming-vs-lemmatization).
 We decided to apply lemmatization.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.lem.png)

+**Observation:**

 ## Data Visualization

 After normalized text, we made data visualization by using word cloud.
-In disaster tweet's words, we can discover disaster related words; suicide, police, news, kill, attack, death, california, storm, flood.
-In the other hand, the non disaster tweets shows that time, want, great, feel, read, but also injury or emergency are found.

 This wordcloud is about disaster.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.wordcloud_1.png)

+**Observation:** we can discover disaster related words; suicide, police, news, kill, attack, death, california, storm, flood.

 This wordcloud is about non-disaster.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.wordcloud_0.png)

+**Observation:** the non disaster tweets shows that time, want, great, feel, read, but also injury or emergency are found.

 The Figure represent histogram of the number of words at each sample.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.numWords_label.png)

+**Observation:**

 ## Transforming numerical feature vectors